bconcept101/lottery-number-generator/DATA-SOURCES.md

 ## Purpose

-This file documents the result sources that may be used for manual history updates now and future daily automated updates later.
+This file documents the data sources used for the Lottery Number Generator Website.

-The goal is to keep the Lottery Number Generator Website organized before moving into Supabase and automation.
+The purpose of this file is to keep result sources organized, clearly labeled, and separated by use case.

+This file covers:

+1. Current live latest-results sources
+2. Structured data sources
+3. Readable fallback sources
+4. Manual verification sources
+5. Source limitations
+6. Future source improvement plans
+7. Rules for preventing automation failure

 ---